Medina (singer): 2008–2010: Welcome to Medina and rise to fame

 She rose to fame primarily within several countries in Western Europe in 2008 with the release of "Kun for mig" (which was later released in English as "You and I"), the lead single off her second album, Velkommen til Medina (Welcome to Medina).
 The single spent six weeks at number one on the Danish Singles Chart, eventually reaching triple-platinum status.
 The second single off the same album, "Velkommen til Medina" also charted number one in Denmark which spent five weeks at the top of the singles chart and reached a platinum status there.
 Medina's third and fourth single, "Ensom" ("Lonely") and "Vi to" ("The two of us") peaked at number two in Denmark, and they both earned her a platinum-award.

 In September 2009, Medina released an English-language version of "Kun for mig", titled You and I, in the UK, Germany, Austria and Switzerland.
 This version reached thirty-nine on the UK Singles Chart and entered the top-ten on the German Singles Chart.

-In 2009, two collaborative singles of Medina have also reached the top of the Danish charts.
+In 2009, two collaborative singles of Medina also reached the top of the Danish charts.
 First is "100 dage" by Medina and Thomas Helmig and the second is "Mest ondt" by Burhan G featuring Medina.

 Awards won by Medina include Best Danish Act at the 2009 and 2011 MTV Europe Music Awards.
 In 2010 Medina won six awards at the Danish Music Awards, she was awarded Danish Female Artist of the Year, Danish Album of the Year (Velkommen til Medina), New Danish Name of the Year, Danish Hit of the Year (Vi to), Danish Songwriter of the Year (together with Providers) and Danish Producer of the Year (Providers for Medina).

 In July 2010, Medina's international debut album, Welcome to Medina was released.
 It reached 9th in Germany, 45th in Austria, and 24th in Switzerland.
 Apart from seven new songs, the album also includes English-language versions of the four singles off its Danish counterpart, including "Lonely" (English version of "Ensom"), it was released as the second single from the album.

 2011–2012: For Altid and Forever

-In 2011 her Danish studio album For Altid was released, including the single's "Synd for Dig", "For Altid", "Kl.
+In 2011, her Danish studio album For Altid was released, including the single's "Synd for Dig", "For Altid", "Kl.
 10", "12 Dage", "Lyser i Morke", and "Har du Glemt".
 The repackaged special edition included the final single "Junkie (featuring Svenstrup)", the latter released single's take on a more EDM, Dance-Pop sound, reminiscent of Velkommen til Medina.

 It was followed up in 2012 by the English version of the same name, titled Forever.

 2013–2018: Hiatus, small projects, and return with We Survive and Grim

-From 2013 to 2015 Medina went on a short hiatus between 2012 and 2014, later embarking on smaller projects, including the release of an urban inspired EP, and a live album, which are both primarily in Danish.
+From 2013 to 2015, Medina went on a short hiatus between 2012 and 2014, later embarking on smaller projects, including the release of an urban-inspired EP and a live album, both of which are rimarily in Danish.

-Since 2016 she has released two studio albums, We Survive (English studio album) in 2016, and Grim (Danish studio album) in 2018.
+Since 2016, she has released two studio albums, We Survive (English studio album) in 2016, and Grim (Danish studio album) in 2018.